earthlab/earthlab.github.io/_posts/python/2016-08-04-convert-landsat-path-row-to-lat-lon.md

 lib: [ogr, shapely]
 ---

-The Landsat 8 satellite uses the [WRS-2](http://landsat.usgs.gov/worldwide_reference_system_WRS.php) reference system to catalog data.
+The Landsat 8 satellite uses the [WRS-2](http://landsat.gsfc.nasa.gov/the-worldwide-reference-system/) reference system to catalog data.
 This referece system uses paths and rows, which are derived from the satellites orbit.
 You may find it useful to be able to convert between the WRS-2 paths and rows to latitude and longitude coordinates.
-USGS does provide a [tool](https://landsat.usgs.gov/tools_latlong.php) for performing this conversion, but it is not very efficient if you are attempting to programmatically access landsat data.
-This tutorial will demonstrate how to perform the conversion in python.
+This tutorial will demonstrate how to programmatically perform the conversion in python.

 ## Objectives